noahehall/theBookOfNoah/0current/aws/exams/architecture.md

   - understand your component timeouts, e.g. api gateway and lambda have different hard limits
 - amazon has a database engine for every occasion, choose wisely

-## terms

-- Dead Letter Queue: DLQ;

-## localstack

-- pretty sure we have a localstack.md somewhere in this repo

 ## service & product categories

 ### compute